Clue, Hint, Red Herring, or Rabbit Hole?

 But there are some red flags you might be going down a rabbit hole or following a red herring.
 Eventually, the path will become so obscure or come to a dead end, that you can just say, ‘Enough’, and crawl back out of those places.
 From these experiences, you might learn to catch yourself from following another one, sooner the next time.

 The solution to an armchair treasure hunt, often times, turns out to be very elegant and simple in hindsight.
-If any path leads away from ‘the clue’ being ‘easily understood and followed for finding a solution’, it might be a clue the path you are on, is not a clue. 🙂
+If any path leads away from ‘the clue’ being ‘easily understood and followed for finding a solution’, it might be the path you are on, is not a clue. 🙂

 So there you have what is a clue, hint, red herring, and rabbit hole in treasure hunting!